geshan/geshan.github.com/posts/2021-06-27-life-changing-side-project.md

 Like any other idea, start-up, or side project, We also had some joiners and  leavers.
 The  leavers were the ones who would  bag a full-time tech job during the pandemic.
 On top of it, they were already battling a visa situation, which made this success even more worthwhile.

-> As it is pretty clear, thathere in Australia if you don’t have a permanent residency (PR) or Australian citizenship your chance of landing a job is automatically at least halved.
+> As it is pretty clear, here in Australia if you don’t have a permanent residency (PR) or Australian citizenship your chance of landing a job is automatically at least halved.

 And then without money to make ends meet, the motivation to contribute to a project could also dwindle with time.